 Dr Peter Hill

-Research and expertise: Middle Eastern history; Arabic literature; nineteenth-century Arab Nahda; Ottoman Empire; comparative history
+Research and expertise: Middle Eastern history; Arabic literature; nineteenth-century Arab Nahda; Ottoman Empire; global and comparative history